meashiri/ctf-writeups/gh-pages/content/posts/202309-DUCTF/index.md

 ### Crypto
 #### apbq rsa i
-`Just a simple RSA problem with some extra equations.` We are given this challenge source
+`Just a simple RSA problem with some extra equations.`

+We are given this challenge source, showing standard RSA, with two hints about private factors `p` and `q`.

 ```python
 p = getPrime(1024)     # strong prime